Relationship Marketing: How to Make Your Customers Love You Forever

 Some products or services are transient in a customer’s life, while others are meant to be used for years.

-To create a repeat customer, it’s essential to focus on products and services that follow a current customer throughout their lifetime.
+To create a repeat customer, it’s essential to focus on products and services that follow a current customer throughout their lifetime and to include personalization along the way, such as by including custom thank you cards for business in the packages you send physically to your customers.
 In other words, it’s essential to increase Customer Lifetime Value (CLTV).

 For example, the investment gifting app Earlybird enables parents and loved ones to gift investments to a child’s account and leave them video messages for the different milestones in their lives.